taylorhummon/smoothmath/docs/source/usage.rst

 >>> d.at(3)
 6

 Just as before, smoothmath doesn't reduce by default.
-Instead, to reduce the derivative, we call the ``as_expression()`` method.
-And we can call the ``at()`` method to evaulate the derivative for different ``x`` values.
+Instead, to reduce the derivative, we call the :meth:`~smoothmath.Derivative.as_expression` method.
+And we can call the :meth:`~smoothmath.Derivative.at` method to evaulate the derivative for different x values.

-Curiously, smoothmath does not actually need to compute the derivative as an expression in order to evaluate the derivative at ``x`` values.
+Curiously, smoothmath does not actually need to compute the derivative as an expression in order to evaluate the derivative at x values.
 So we have a choice to make:

 >>> from smoothmath import Derivative
 >>> from smoothmath.expression import Variable, Constant
 >>> z = Variable("x") ** Constant(2) - Constant(1)
->>> d_late = Derivative(z)
+>>> d_late = Derivative(z, compute_early=False)
 >>> d_early = Derivative(z, compute_early=True)

-The "late derivative" ``d_late`` and the "early derivative" ``d_early`` behave identically: they give all the same answers when calling their methods.
+The "late derivative" ``d_late`` and the "early derivative" ``d_early`` behave
+identically: they give all the same answers when calling their methods.
 But they have different performance characteristics.
-If you only need to evaluate your derivative at a few ``x`` values, ``d_late`` will be fast.
-But if you need to evaluate your derivative at many ``x`` vaules, ``d_early`` can give a performance boost by internally calculating the derivative as an expression.
+If you only need to evaluate your derivative at a few x values, ``d_late`` will be fast.
+But if you need to evaluate your derivative at many x values, ``d_early`` can give a performance boost by internally calculating the derivative as an expression.

 Taking the differential of an expression with several variables
 ---------------------------------------------------------------

 Up until now, our expressions have only used a single variable, ``Variable("x")``.
 This makes things simple: we can evaluate and differentiate without needing to specify which variable we have in mind.
 To work with expressions with multiple variables, we'll need to be a little more careful, and we'll need to work with points.

 >>> from smoothmath import Point
 >>> Point(x=7, y=-2)
 Point(x=7, y=-2)

 When specifying a point, we use keyword arguments that name our variables.
 The order of the arguments does not matter, but the variable names do!

 >>> from smoothmath import Point
 >>> Point(x=7, y=-2) == Point(x=7, y=-2)